jotaalvim/shipslogs/README.md

-# ship's log
+# 🛳 ship's log
-The original idea was born in an hackaton in 2020, this new version, ship's logs, is an improvement of the original [Diário de Bordo](https://github.com/lumafepe/hackathon20-21)
+The original idea was born in an hackaton in 2020, this new version, ship's logs, is an improvement of the original [Diário de Bordo](https://github.com/lumafepe/hackathon20-21).

+🛳 ship's log is an app that enable us to **keep a record of printcreens** we make during an event such as a talk, metting, online class.
+When you reach the end of your task a pdf, doxc or other file extension specified will be created whith every print you took.
+It's possible to **extract the text from your printscreen** to the output file by have the string 'ocr' whith in your print file name.
+This feature is usefull when someone is presenting text that you need to get.

 ### Usage
 Uses the current day as the default name to the subtopic where the output is going to be generated